Rockbot Business Glossary

 - Locations are defined by address, not by business relationship

-A Zone is a single hardware unit—a screen or media player—installed at a specific area within a Location.
+A single hardware unit — a screen or media player — installed at a specific area within a Location.
 It's where service actually happens: the TV in the cardio area, the display behind the front desk.
-Zone also functions as a junction object connecting physical Locations with billing Subscriptions.

 Why It Matters